Q: What are the internship program dates and application deadlines?

 Q: What kind of time commitment should I expect?

 A: We require all interns to commit twelve to fifteen hours per week for at least three months; however, interns available for six months will be given priority.
 The longer time span enables you to not only take advantage of more Council resources, but also offers you the opportunity to build your resume and develop key skills demanded in most professional positions.
 Interns are expected to volunteer at four to five Council events during the duration of their internship.
-Volunteering at events provides an opportunity to see the work of the Council in action, network with community members, and access to events with diplomats, celebrated authors, political figures, and experts from a wide range of fields.
+Volunteering at events provides an opportunity to see the work of the Council in action, network with community members, and access diplomats, celebrated authors, political figures, and experts from a wide range of fields.
 Former interns tell us they wished they had set aside more time to attend events.

 A: Internships with the Council run on a quarter schedule as most universities in the area use quarters verses semesters, although we do encourage interns to extend their internship for a longer period of time if possible.